kaish114/youtubeviewcounter/README.md.txt

 ###Step 5: The Youtube API will give you a link to get authenticated.
 Go to this link, and if you get "Website is not secure", just hit "Advanced" and keep going to get your authentication code.
 ###Step 6: It should work now!

+You Should describe some code by commenting.Thankyou For this repo.